About this Collection

 This website was built in a single intensive burst of activity over a ten day vacation period from December 21-31, 2010 by Konrad using the digital files provided by Siri, a dedicated amateur historian.
 Siri's work creating these transcriptions and translations took months, but hopefully this website offers some hints of what can be done with her files in a relatively short period of time by an amateur coder.
 We will ensure that this site is safely hosted, backed up, and its archive software updated going forward.
 We are open to expanding the site to include other collections, creating clones of the site and its customized scripts for use with other collections, or transferring control of this site to more professional archival institutions if there is a worthy proposal for its further development and maintenance.

-Omeka and Word - using the powerful and open source software Omeka.
+Using the powerful and open source software Omeka.
 The original files containing the letters were Microsoft Word files and the text was copied and pasted into the administrative panels of the software.
 Then, some of the resulting HTML code that Word created was removed to prevent distortion in its appearance on the site.
 However, an inspection of the source code will reveal annoying relics of the original Word documents, and not all italics were smoothly transferred.
+The new interface also required extraction of the letters from the database after transferring web hosts and while older encoding issues were resolved, italics in the letters was lost.
+Look for Siri's notes inside parenthetical comments in the letters and translations.
+The PDF versions of the word files are still accessible from each letter entry where you may view the italics for any given letter.
+The new interface is in plain HTML and JavaScript, created with the assistance of Claude Code.
+An open repository of the site's code is found here for anyone to inspect and includes most of the original Omeka files, which are available under the GNU license.

-Tagging - All the documents were tagged with as many items mentioned in the letter as possible, but this process was done while I was reading through the letters for the first time.
+All the documents were tagged with as many items mentioned in the letter as possible, but this process was done while I was reading through the letters for the first time.
 A rereading of the letters would surely yield more items worth tagging, and we welcome suggestions for additional tags.
+In the new interface, words that are relatively uncommon or distinct (with a high so-called TF-IDF rating) are now shown at the bottom of most letters.

 Other Notes